tsokac2/-_-_JavaScript_CheatSheet/#04_JavaScript_Fundamentals.md

 In summary, ``var`` has function scope, ``let`` and ``const`` have block scope. ``let`` allows reassignment, while ``const`` does not.

 It's generally recommended to use ``const`` by default and only use ``let`` when you know the variable will be reassigned.
 This helps in writing more robust and predictable code.

 **[Back To The Top](#Overview-of-the-Section)**
 #

-### ``for`` loop in JavaScript
+### For loop in JavaScript
-The for loop in JavaScript is used to repeatedly execute a block of code as long as a specified condition is true.
+The ``for`` loop in JavaScript is used to repeatedly execute a block of code as long as a specified condition is true.
 It consists of three parts: initialization, condition, and increment/decrement.

 Here is the basic syntax of a for loop: